Golden Trinity Systems

 - internal trim pots (small circuit board-mounted controls) that can be adusted using the tiny precision screw driver included and stored inside of the preamp.

-- bass, midrange, and treble controls (incredible +/- 20 dB!) for the pickup channel
+- bass, midrange, and treble controls (incredible +/- 20 dB!) for the each channel

 - two overall gain controls that let you balance the two channel's outputs as well as adjust the pre-amplification factor from 1 to 10!!